richelbilderbeek/familie_poen/README.md

 Strategy|Description
 ---|---
+C|Play cards that are common in hands of others (they are rare in player's hand nor in played pile) H|Always play the card with the highest value
+R|Play randomly
 L|Always play the card with the lowest value
-H|Always play the card with the highest value
+U|Play cards that are uncommon/rare in hands of others (they are common in player's hand and in played pile)

 ## Methods